 Lower antioxidant properties → higher antioxidant properties

 The ripening changes the health benefits of the banana.
-Therefore, depending on the on the nutritional benefits that you seek for your dog, you can opt for either the green or the ripe bananas.
+Therefore, depending on the nutritional benefits that you seek for your dog, you can opt for either the green or the ripe bananas.

 Sugar: Ripened bananas that are high in sugar content are advisable for dogs that are active and do not suffer from diabetes and obesity.